 The music was composed by Alec Wilder.
 The orchestra was conducted by Mitch Miller.

 Learning all about a symphony orchestra didn't stop me from listening to the electric guitar crunch of bands like Led Zeppelin when I got older but the album went a long way in sparking my interest in lots of different genres of music.
-It was also the reason I played the clarinet for few years after I became old enough to take lessons.
+It was also the reason I played the clarinet for a few years after I became old enough to take lessons.